 4. Print out the daily assigned worksheets in advance

 At the end of the daily lesson, there will be a link to the worksheet of the day.
 The worksheet will help your child reinforce the concepts they have just learned in the video.

 So make sure your printer is ready to go.
 Anticipate using your printer frequently throughout the course since there are no textbooks only PDFs in the curriculum.

 I highly suggest you print out the week’s worksheets before your homeschool week starts.
-That way your child will do the worksheet immediately and not be an idle student.
+That way your child will do the worksheet immediately after video while concepts fresh in their minds.